angeljl98/angeljl98/README.md

 - 👋 Hi, I’m @angeljl98
 - 👀 I’m interested in chemical engineer & software development
-- 🌱 I’m currently learning web development
+- 🌱 I’m full-stack developer
 - 💞️ I’m looking to collaborate on projects related to web development
 - 📫 How to reach me: write me to angeljl98@gmail.com